-Culturally-specific Supports:
+Culturally-specific supports

-"It takes a Village" Black Parent Support Group - For Black caregivers of children and adults with disabilities December 8, 7: - 8:30 pm.
+"It takes a Village" Black Parent Support Group

+For Black caregivers of children and adults with disabilities December 8, 7: - 8:30 pm.
 January 12, 2020, 7 - 8:30 p.m.
 To register or submit questions ahead of the meeting - please e-mail BPSGroup2020@gmail.com

-Native Women's Resource Centre - Pimaatisiwin (a good way of life) - A parenting program that provides learning opportunities, parenting support, resources and cultural activities for families with young children, as well as programs for youth and young adults.
+Native Women's Resource Centre - Pimaatisiwin (a good way of life)

+A parenting program that provides learning opportunities, parenting support, resources and cultural activities for families with young children, as well as programs for youth and young adults.
+Contact: support.request@nwrct.ca, www.facebook.com/nwrct/, @NWRCT

-South Asian Autism Awareness Centre CARES program for caregivers - A family support program aimed at increasing caregiver capacity to support the development of children with autism.
-Find more details and registration information Here or contact info@saaac.org/416-289-0100
+South Asian Autism Awareness Centre CARES program for caregivers

+A family support program aimed at increasing caregiver capacity to support the development of children with autism.
+Find more details and registration information here or contact info@saaac.org / 416-289-0100

-Spirit of Life/Heep Chi - Founded by a group of Chinese families with members who have a developmental disability.
+Spirit of Life/Heep Chi

+Founded by a group of Chinese families with members who have a developmental disability.
 Families support one another by sharing information, knowledge, experience and resources.
-Contact 905-474-9500 info@solhc.ca or visit more details available Here.
+Contact 905-474-9500 or info@solhc.ca

-For Children 0-6 years:
+For Children 0-6 years

+Mindheart

-Mindheart - Has published COVIBOOK, a short story authored by Manuela Molina aimed at young children to support them in processing emotions through repetitive play and stories read multiple times.
-The book is available in 20 different languages.
-This book is geared to children aged 7 and under.
+Has published COVIBOOK, a short story authored by Manuela Molina aimed at young children to support them in processing emotions through repetitive play and stories read multiple times.
+Available in 20 different languages.

+EarlyON

-EarlyON - Many of the virtual EarlyON programs are specific to supporting the mental health of young children 0-6 years of age, such as Peaceful Moments and Yoga group and Growing Bodies, Healthy Minds.
+Many of the virtual EarlyON programs are specific to supporting the mental health of young children 0-6 years of age, such as Peaceful Moments and Yoga group and Growing Bodies, Healthy Minds.

-For Children and Youth (All Ages):
+For Children and Youth (All Ages)

-Children's Mental Health Ontario (CMHO) - Has many tools and resources on their website including their Family Care Centre where you can find:
+Children's Mental Health Ontario (CMHO)

+Has many tools and resources on their website including their Family Care Centre where you can find:

-- Tips and ideas to help your family support your child's mental health and manage the holidays in a pandemic. - Back to school mental health kit - Parenting Survival Guide for caring for kids living with mental health challenges - COVID-19 resources for supporting children with anxiety through the pandemic - General resources for parents concerned with thei child's mental health
+- Tips and ideas to help your family support your child's mental health and manage the holidays in a pandemic. - Back to school mental health kit - Parenting Survival Guide for caring for kids living with mental health challenges - COVID-19 resources for supporting children with anxiety through the pandemic - General resources for parents concerned with their child's mental health

-Erin Oak Kids - Has a number of links related to supporting your child's mental health in their Virtual Learning Hub including:
+Erin Oak Kids

+Has links related to supporting your child's mental health in their Virtual Learning Hub including: